jojeda517/Seguridad-Frontend/README.md

-# File Management System - Technical University of Ambato
+# Web application to store and manage files - Technical University of Ambato

 This is a web system developed in Next.js for file management at the Technical University of Ambato.
 The system allows users to log in with their email and password or their institutional account, manage multiple faculties, and facilitate administration by the secretaries of each faculty.